As a first-time founder, the statistics that saturate the media surrounding the number of startups that fail can be a little daunting.

 Failure number four: Poor financial management

 No startup founder is motivated to start a business by the prospect of managing their finances.
-It’s not what gets entrepreneurs out of bed in the morning and it’s probably not where their expertise lies (unless you’re in the financial sector).
+It’s not what gets entrpreneurs out of bed in the morning and it’s probably not where their expertise lies (unless you’re in the financial sector).

 But poor financial management - not being clued up on things like cashflow, working capital, profit and loss statements and all the other financial necessities - is a serious risk to your business.
-You don't need to be an expert, but you do need to be competent when it comes to understanding finances.
+You don't need to be an expert, but you do need to be competent when it comes to financials.

 Failure number five: Relying on me, myself and I